Google to triple cloud computing workforce in Latin America by end of 2020

-SAO PAULO (Reuters) - Alphabet Inc’s Google expects to triple its customer workforce to support cloud computing services in Latin America by the end of next year, Google Cloud’s director in Brazil, João Bolonha, said on Thursday.
+SAO PAULO, Oct 10 (Reuters) - Alphabet Inc’s Google expects to triple its customer workforce to support cloud computing services in Latin America by the end of next year, Google Cloud’s director in Brazil, João Bolonha, said on Thursday.

 “This growth has already started and we’ve been expanding teams in Brazil, Mexico, Chile, Argentina and Colombia,” he told journalists at the Google Cloud Summit in São Paulo.